 European Union regulators are preparing an antitrust complaint over Microsoft Corp.
-(MSFT)’s failure to comply with a settlement to give users a choice of web browsers, according to two people familiar with the matter.
+(MSFT:US)’s failure to comply with a settlement to give users a choice of web browsers, according to two people familiar with the matter.

 There’s no set timing for the European Commission to send the statement of objections, said the people who asked not to be identified because the complaint isn’t public.
 A statement of objections lists alleged violations of competition rules and is a precursor to possible fines.